Set up your IT account

 We recommend setting this up now to keep yourself protected.

 Once you have set up MFA on your account you will continue to enter your university username and password at the usual login screen; however, following that, you will be prompted to approve your login.
-To do this, you will need to use the Microsoft Authenticator App (recommended) to tap and approve logins from a mobile device or smart watch.
+To do this, you will need to use the Microsoft Authenticator App (recommended).
+You will be shown a 2-digit number on your login screen which you will need to type into the Authenticator app on your mobile device.
 Please do not use text messages as your primary authentication method.
 This method is less secure than the MS Authentication App.
 Please only use text messages as an authentication method if you change your mobile phone.
 Never give the text message authentication code to anyone else.

 You can download the Microsoft Authenticator App on your device using the following links: